oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 stream value inline according to the specified format.

 ::: example
-Example ##ex: Include the `Product’s `media stream along with other properties of the product
+Example ##ex: Include the `Product`'s media stream along with other properties of the product
 ```
 http://host/service/Products?$expand=$value